-Name: 1 UVEN Lynds School: Monsignor Clancy St. Charles Both + 1 believe that the recommended option is the best option.
-1 think monsigning is a good school and there is no need to re-build entirely.
-St. Charles is not big enough to accomodate everyone. y 1t is best to keep students together regardless of the grade - I would like all my children to be in the same school Eliminating the gade 4 transition is in evenyones best interest Eliminating different schedules, different environments and wrfamiliar faces. -Grade 4 distraction to educati Name: Mel 1559 Nevas School: Monsignor Clancy St. Charles Both like the fact that both my children will be at the same school, will have the same start time and schedule.
-Name:)aime Taylor .
-School: Monsignor Clancy V St. Charles Both 1 lille that my kids will be at the same school That the older students can help the younger students Positive professional development between staff members Name: Ashley Sectaualle School: Monsignor Clancy 1st.
-Charles Both - All 3 of my children will attend the same school - Same start lend time
+1. What do you like about the recommended option?
+(Please Print) Name: \ UVICO LYNGS School: Monsignor Clancy St. Charles Both I believe that the recommended option is the best option.
+I think monsigner is a good school and there is no need to re-build entirely.
+St. Charles is not big enough to accomplate everyone.
+It is best to keep students together regardless of the grade - I would like all my children to be in the same school.
+Eliminating the gode 4 transition is in everyones best interest.
+Eliminating different schedules, different environments.
+Flining different schedules, different environments and infamiliar faces. - Grade 4 distraction to educate Name: Melissa Nievas School: Monsignor Clancy St. Charles Both I like the fact that both my children will be at the same school, will have the same Start time and schedule.
+Name: Jaime Taylor .
+School: Monsignor Clancy St. Charles Both - 1 like that my kids will be at the same school That the older students can help the younger students Positive professional development between staff members Name: Ashley Secravalle School: Monsignor Clancy vst.
+Charles Both - All 3 of my children will attend the - Same Start / end time.